Joshuakim1011/stock_database_and_analysis/README.md

 - In order to run different stocks, a csv file with their symbols and compnay names will be required
 - If you are repopulating a database, then you will have to manually change the start date in DataInsertion_mysql.ipynb
 - You will have to manually find the GDP data and monthly macroeconomic indicators if using for a different range of dates
 - DataUpdate.ipynb assumes that the past prices were not adjusted for split.
-If the data is already adjusted for splits, you need to take this out
+If the data is already adjusted for splits, you need to take some portion of this out
 - Performance will decrease for substantially larger data
 - I only use Buy and Hold strategy and Long-Short trading based on SMA, EMA, and MACD.
 Much more complicated trading strategies may be implemented in the future
+- Long-Short trading does not take account of dividends and trading costs

 ### Project Organization